endata/gopher/README.md

 Thank you for considering contributing to Gopher!

-To encourage active collaboration, we strongly encourages pull requests, not just bug reports.
+To encourage active collaboration, we strongly encourage [pull requests](https://github.com/gopherlabs/gopher/pulls), not just bug reports.
 "Bug reports" may also be sent in the form of a pull request containing a failing test.

-However, if you file a bug report, your issue should contain a title and a clear description of the issue.
+However, if you file a bug report, your [issue](https://github.com/gopherlabs/gopher/issues) should contain a title and a clear description of the issue.
 You should also include as much relevant information as possible and a code sample that demonstrates the issue.
 The goal of a bug report is to make it easy for yourself -